cosmos72/schemesh/doc/shell/shell.md

 In the few cases where it's needed, or if you are curious, the following describes the Scheme macros and functions produced by parsing shell syntax.

+For details about shell syntax parsing, see [syntax.md](syntax.md).

 ### Macros

 ##### (shell)